martylanger/t3/README.md

 # T3

 T3 allows users on the same physical device to play tic-tac-toe against one another, or a single player to play against themself.
-The primary user has an account - with a user name and password - that keeps track of their total number of games played, games won, games lost, games drawn, and incomplete games.
+The primary user has an account - with a user name and password - that keeps track of their total number of games played, games won, games lost, games drawn, and unfinished games.

 My primary aim for this project was to make as solid a product as I could rather than to be overly ambitious with the addition of features.
 After meeting the basic requirements, I generally added styles and functionalities where they most naturally seemed called-for, always with the idea of adding to the basic product rather than overhauling my existing code.